pilarhh/Zwallet/html css/readme.md

 # HTML & CSS

 In this repository, I used html & css to make the slicing contents based on figma and made it as similar as possible.
-For the responsive mobile, I used media queries with min-width: 240px and max-width: 480px.
+For the responsive mobile, I used media queries with max-width: 480px.